My Fiance Is A Prescription Addict and His Family Is In Denial

 I refuse to bring our son around him at this point because as a mother I need to protect my child!
 His sister does not understand that and tells me he is a good dad and loves his son.
 What do I do I am lost, stuck and have run out of options?
-If his own blood can't stop enabling his addiction they will lose him and I can't seem to get that
+If his own blood can't stop enabling his addiction they will lose him and I can't seem to get that through their head.

 Trying to convince his family is a battle you're not going to win.
 If they can't, or rather won't, open their eyes to the reality of what's going on with your ex and his drug abuse - it's a lost cause trying to convince them otherwise.

 Your focus needs to be on doing what is in your son's best interests.
 And that's something you need to make clear to them.
 Exposing your son to someone who is under the influence of drugs, is not something any responsible parent should be doing.